MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/set-up-timeline-control.md

 > - The auto-post functionality is only available with environments that are configured for **Enable Dynamics 365 apps**.
 > - Dynamics 365 incudes auto-post rules for some standard tables such as account, contact, lead, and case.
 It is not possible to create new auto-post rules.
 However, you can use other options such as Power Automate or a custom plug-in to create a post record based on the desired conditions.

-You can configure which auto-post messages will appear on the timeline when a system event occurs.
+You can configure which auto-post messages appears on the timeline when a system event occurs.
 The auto-post configuration replaces the legacy Activity Feed Configuration and Activity Feed Configuration Rules.

 To configure the auto-post messages that should be displayed:

 1. In Customer Service Hub, go to **Service Management**, and under **Timeline settings**, select **Auto-post rules**.
 2. Select which auto-post rules to make active using the grid and **Activate** and **Deactivate** buttons at the top.

-When a system event corresponding to an active rule occurs, an auto-post message will display on the timeline.
+When a system event corresponding to an active rule occurs, an auto-post message displays on the timeline.

 ![Auto-post rules timeline settings.](media\timeline_auto-post_rules.png "Auto-post rules timeline settings")